What’s private

 Observers on source and destination chains see:- The fact that

 createIntentwas called on source, including the token pair, amounts, and destination chain ID (public arguments of the contract call) - An encrypted blob in the same event containing recipient data, recoverable only by the relayer key.
 This is the on-chain recovery anchor: if the relayer is ever compromised or lost, the blob lets the key holder re-trace all intents from on-chain history.
+It’s why we have an on-chain intent submission step today rather than pushing everything into the relayer.
+We’re moving to an off-chain intent model with an equivalent recovery guarantee; see the roadmap.

 - A settlement on the destination chain to a fresh stealth address